Pedestrians struck by vehicles often suffer life-changing injuries.

 Imagine that your injuries prevent you from ever picking up your grandchild or ever being able to be intimate with your spouse.
 These are real losses that you have suffered, and you deserve compensation.
 True, it would be better if you could have your old body back, but that isn’t an option.
 Instead, a court can award you a sum of money to try and make up for these intangible losses.

-As an experienced pedestrian accident attorney, I can use my knowledge to estimate how much you can receive in general damages.
+As experienced pedestrian accident attorneys near you, we can use our knowledge to estimate how much you can receive in general damages.
 Generally, someone with a permanent disability or disfigurement will receive much more than someone whose broken bones heal in a few months.

 However, there are a variety of considerations to take into account.
 Realize that you can increase your chances of obtaining favorable compensation by fully documenting how the accident has impacted and changed your life for the worse.